-Specific areas and sites Issue Comment Rec ommendation That Council acquire the property at 10A Beaconsfield Parade.
+Specific areas and sites Issue Comment Recomm nendation That Council acquire the property at 10A Beaconsfield Parade.
 Once this acquisition has been made that land is to be used as Public Space for the community.
 That the existing driveway next to 12 Beaconsfield Parade be converted to a walkway access only.
 Resident supports the process in general of the Riparian Way.
 Resident supports proposals that would provide a safe pedestrian or bicycle access for children getting from Beaconsfield Parade to the Lindfield Public School.
 Parade for open space.
-It is envisaged that to proposed open space will be dedicated to Council post development and must accommodate deep soil landscaping area wis significant trees where possible.
-Long term Council will have more ability to ensure sustainable plantings within the public domain.
-It is also important to note that the provision open space within Site 2 should not result in any reduction in development yield propose for the sites.
-Parade.
+It is proposed open space will be Council post development a accommodate deep soil land significant trees where poss Council will have more abil sustainable plantings within It is also important to note th open space within Site 2 sho any reduction in development for the sites. e dedicated to and must dscaping area with ible.
+Long term lity to ensure a the public domain. hat the provision of ould not result in 10A Beaconsfield Parade.
 In 4.8.6, amend built form control drawings 4.8.6 for Site 2 to show open space on 10A Beaconsfield Parade.
-The existing trees are of a size that provides a unique canopy and habitat for countless birds and animal life and should thus never be removed (native Eucalypts and Angophoras) Resident's house at 12 Beaconsfield Parade is situated below the existing road level by two metres and so any vehicle access on that road will result in lights shining into resident's windows.
+12 Beaconsfield Parade: The existing trees are of a size that provides a unique canopy and habitat for countless birds and animal life and should thus never be removed (native Eucalypts and Angophoras) Resident's house at 12 Beaconsfield Parade is situated below the existing road level by two metres and so any vehicle access on that road will result in lights shining into resident's windows.
 Comments noted.
-In the DDCP, all building are proposed to be set back at least 10 metre on either side of the existing drainage corrid to create a wide landscape zone for communopen space, visual amenity, water quality maintenance and habitat for local fauna.
-The DDCP also seeks to retain and enhance existing significant native canopy trees whe possible.
-Existing car accessway adjoining 12 Beaconsfield Parade will be removed upon redevelopment.
-The DDCP proposes to provide vehicle access to future development via Beaconsfield Parade (further east) and Drovers Way. objective under 'desired future character' to ensure the retention and enhancement of existing vegetation within Precinct F. In 4.8.1 and 4.8.6, amend drawings to show correct building footprint on 12 Beaconsfield Parade. • The design of the resident's house is The DDCP seeks to retain and enhance the
+In the DI are proposed to be set back a on either side of the existing to create a wide landscape z open space, visual amenity, maintenance and habitat for DDCP also seeks to retain a existing significant native ca possible.
+Existing car accessway adjo Beaconsfield Parade will be redevelopment.
+The DDCP provide vehicle access to fur via Beaconsfield Parade (fur Drovers Way. at least 10 metres g drainage corridor cone for communal water quality local fauna.
+The and enhance anopy trees where bining 12 removed upon proposes to ture developments In 4.8.6, add an objective under 'desired future character' to ensure the retention and enhancement of existing vegetation within Precinct F. In 4.8.1 and 4.8.6, amend drawings to show correct building footprint on 12 Beaconsfield Parade. • The design of the resident's house is The DDCP seeks to retain a and enhance the